Coles County Grant Deed Form

 Are these forms guaranteed to be recordable in Coles County?

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Coles County that you need to transfer you would only need to order our forms once for all of your properties in Coles County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Coles County you only need to order once.

 A grant deed, also referred to as a bargain and sale deed, is a legal document used to transfer, or convey, rights in real property from a grantor (seller) to a grantee (buyer).
 It contains covenants that the grantor has not previously sold the real property interest being conveyed to the grantee, and warrants that the property is conveyed to the grantee without any liens or encumbrances except for those specifically disclosed in the deed.
 Therefore, if the grantee later discovers that the grantor has sold the property to a third party, or if there are undisclosed encumbrances, the grantee may be able to sue the grantor for damages.